What is cerebral palsy?

 What services and resources are available for cerebral palsy?

 UCP of Sacramento and Northern California (UCP) provides numerous programs and services for individuals with cerebral palsy including UCP’s Adult Day program, CLASP program and Transportation services.
-Find out more about UCP programs and services and available resources.

 - Cerebral Palsy Fact Sheet

-UCP’s fact sheet on cerebral palsy including statistics, risk factors, and effects.
+Learn more about cerebral palsy including statistics, risk factors, and effects.

 - Understanding Cerebral Palsy